 All are invited to take part in “Marching Forward” social justice events throughout fall 2017.
 Please fill out this brief form to have your event added to this page.

-Art Spiegelman Presentation: On November 9 and 10, 2017, Judaic Studies, Conflict and Peace Initiative, and Penny Stamps will co-host a series of events with Art Spiegelman, including a 5:00 to 6:30 pm public presentation and Q&A at the Michigan Theater on November 9.
+Art Spiegelman “Comics is the Yiddish of Art” Presentation (5:10pm, Thursday, November 9, 2017): The Frankel Center for Judaic Studies, Conflict and Peace Initiative, and Penny Stamps will co-host a series of events with Art Spiegelman, including a 5:00 to 6:30 pm public presentation and Q&A at the Michigan Theater on November 9.
 Spiegelman’s graphic novel, Maus, depicts his interviews with his father, an Auschwitz survivor.
 The event will raise awareness of the Holocaust and its continued legacy.

 Center for the Education of Women Spectrum of Advocacy and Activism Symposium (8:30am- 7:30pm, November 15, 2017): This event will demonstrate how a person’s activism can change over time, how advocacy is tied to a person’s context and situational power, and how partnering with diverse perspectives can strengthen advocacy and activism efforts.
 Health outcomes has been selected as the theme for this year’s symposium.
 Events will be held in the Michigan League and Rackham Auditorium.
 See the CEW website for details.

 Blood at the Root (7:30pm, Thursday, November 16, 2017): This play, performed at the School of Music, Theater and Dance, is based on the true case of the Jena Six in 2006.
 It explores the nature of racial bias and whether justice is truly blind.
 (Arthur Miller Theater, 1226 Murfin Ave, Ann Arbor, MI 48109)